10 Japanese Interiors Ideas for Luxury Apartment

 Japanese Floor Sitting Table, Folding Wood Tea Table Chabudai Japanese Coffee Table Low Table for Living Room Home Tatami Office (A 31.5 * 15.7 * 11.8 INCH)

-A chabudai table can add a touch of traditional Japanese charm to your luxury apartment.
 This low, round table is perfect for intimate gatherings or casual dining.

 You can find chabudai tables made from beautiful woods like cherry or oak.
 They often have short legs that fold for easy storage when not in use.